Andrew-Draganov/GiDR-DUN/readme.md

 ### Installation

-All installs begin with installing the base `setup.py` file from the home directory.
+All installs begin with the base `setup.py` file from the home directory.

 After this, you can compile the cython code by calling `python setup_cython.py install`.
 This requires a compiler with `OpenMP`, which is a default on Linux machines.
 For Mac, you first need to install a